octabytes/blog/content/posts/softwares/baserow-the-free-open-source-airtable-alternative/index.md

 ---
-draft: true
+draft: false
 title: "Baserow, the free open-source Airtable alternative"
-date: "2024-08-29"
+date: "2024-11-20"
-description: "Are you looking for a flexible and customizable database solution that doesn't require advanced coding skills?
-Discover Baserow, this powerful no-code tool that allows you to easily manage and organize your data.
-In this blog post, we'll explore the many features and benefits of Baserow, and"
-tags: []
-categories: [Other]
+description: "Discover Baserow, a no-code database solution with an intuitive interface, real-time collaboration, API integration, and advanced features.
+Perfect for businesses and teams looking to manage data efficiently without coding expertise."
+tags: [nocode, database, Baserow, collaboration, workflow, customization, API integration, productivity, data management]
+categories: [Development, No code, Low code]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Baserow, the free open-source Airtable alternative"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

 Are you looking for a flexible and customizable database solution that doesn't require advanced coding skills?
-Discover [Baserow](https://octabyte.io/open-source/baserow?ref=blog.octabyte.io), this powerful no\-code tool that allows you to easily manage and organize your data.
+Discover [Baserow](https://octabyte.io/development/nocode-lowcode/baserow), this powerful no\-code tool that allows you to easily manage and organize your data.
 In this blog post, we'll explore the many features and benefits of Baserow, and show you how it can optimize the way you work with data. (especially if you're using spreadsheets until now)

 **Easy\-to\-Use Interface**

-One of the biggest advantages of [Baserow](https://octabyte.io/open-source/baserow?ref=blog.octabyte.io) is its intuitive, user\-friendly interface.
+One of the biggest advantages of [Baserow](https://octabyte.io/development/nocode-lowcode/baserow) is its intuitive, user\-friendly interface.
 You don't need to be a programming expert to create and manage your databases effectively.
 The drag\-and\-drop interface makes it easy to add, edit, and delete data, as well as create relationships between tables.
 Plus, with customizable templates and pre\-built applications, you can get started with Baserow right away, without needing to spend hours configuring your database.

 **Collaboration and Integration**